markd2/MarkDnD/ReptileGod/dungeon-handouts/d-15-crododile-pool.md

 This large room has no doors.
 The cooridors leading to it simpy end at the water's edge.
-While very shallow around its perimeter, the bool reaches a depth of 4' in the center.
+While very shallow around its erimeter, the bool reaches a depth of 4' in the center.
 The muck on the bottom will reduce movement to 1/4 normal speed.

 2 or 3 crocodiles